-The mental health charity Mind says someone with delusional disorder is likely to have a complex, paranoid but untrue idea that puts them in conflict with those around them.
+The mental health charity Mind says someone with delusional disorder is likely to have a complex, paranoid, but untrue, idea that puts him or her in conflict with those around them.

 The person is likely to feel persecuted and more likely to seek help from a lawyer or the police than from a mental health professional.